 His own statements behind the scenes in the records and echoed in Richard Larsen’s book are that his “sickness” started before he met Liz and that he “acted on it” in 1971, 1972, 1973.
 I can corroborate Larsen’s statements in his book because I have those records.
 My experiences documented in emails going back to 2001 also corroborate his stalking and predatory activity as far back as the winter of 1970/1971 when it started with me when I was in high school in Tacoma, WA.
-What was found at Taylor Mountain corroborates Bundy’s statement of earlier activity and verifies again that these two sites were not dumping grounds but active crime scenes/murder scenes.
+What was found at Taylor Mountain corroborates Bundy’s statement of earlier activity and verifies again that his found sites in WA State were not dumping grounds as Keppel states, but active crime scenes/murder scenes.

 - Page 10 of book: “Issaquah…no clothing, wallets or jewelry – items commonly used for preliminary identification – had been found on site.”
 [Keppel is referencing the first day on site]

 - Refuting document: ESAR list of finds: a shoe is find #4; Detective Hahn who is in charge, states in his official summary report that many items of evidence were found; all told quite a few items to victims or unknown victims were found at Issaquah per the overall records of those initial search days – items such as a comb, book, brown camel hair coat, pantyhose, sweater, scarf, gold earring, green sock, bicycle shift cable.
 The area was secured and the search and rescue teams were all professionals and logged in every day along with their team supervisors.